 The workaround is to copy-paste or directly enter the value in a cell and then use up-down and left-right Drag-Fill to populate the target range.

 Left Click>Drag from any corner of the range to the opposite diagonal corner.

 Left Click>Drag starting in the upper left destination cell and dragging to the lower right.

 If shift left click is used to make an extended selection, it must be followed by the Enter key because that last cell is in Entry Mode.

 Note: The Paste operation goes to the cell in Edit Mode if any.
 If no cell is in Edit Mode, the Paste goes to the active cell which is always the first cell selected to make the current selection.

 An extended selection created by left click and drag from lower right to upper left results in the Lower Right cell being the active cell.

 Control left click is NOT available to extend a selection.

 TIP: The easiest way to create the destination for a Copy (single or multi-cell) is to left mouse click drag over two cells with the first cell selected as the target.
 The second selected cell is not affected by the paste.

-NOTE: The Delete key works only on a single cell in edit mode.
-The Delete key does NOT work on a selected range.
+NOTE: The Delete key does NOT work on a selected cell or multi-cell range.
+The Delete key works only on a single cell that is in edit mode.

 Forms Data Entry